-If you are under age 11 and interested in attending the 2018 Junior Summer Intensive Program, and are not able to attend the audition in Austin, Texas, please submit an audition DVD.
+If you are under age 11 and interested in attending the 2020 Junior Summer Intensive Program, and are not able to attend the audition in Austin, Texas, please submit a digital audition.
 Requirements are can be found below.

 For more information on the Summer Intensive Audition Tour please email or call 512.501.8703.

 |Philadelphia||PA||Pennsylvania Ballet||The Louise Reed Center for Dance, 323 N. Broad Street||19107||01.05.20||1:00-3:00pm||11-18|

 |Indianapolis||IN||Ballet Theatre of Carmel||1329 W. 96th St. Suite A||46260||01.05.20||2:00-4:00pm||11-18|